-The benefits of solar energy for the environment as told by someone who lives it every day personally and professionally: the general manager of Green Mountain Solar.
+The benefits of solar energy for the environment as told by someone who lives it every day personally and professionally: the president of Green Mountain Solar.

 One of the many reasons to go solar is to go green in a meaningful way.
 According to the Energy Action Network, 80% of the greenhouse gas emissions in Vermont are attributed to transportation, heating, and electricity production—and Paul Lesure has been able to address all three predominantly with his solar panels.

 And solar isn’t just a way for him to shrink his own carbon footprint.
-Paul is the general manager of Green Mountain Solar, so this renewable energy is also an accessible way to help others make the same impact.
+Paul is the president of Green Mountain Solar, so this renewable energy is also an accessible way to help others make the same impact.

 He shares the benefits of solar energy for the environment, and why it matters beyond his own front door.

 Green Mountain Solar: How did you get into the solar industry?